ircv3/ircv3-specifications/extensions/message-edit.md

 * `draft/target-msgid=<msgid>` to indicate the [`msgid`] of the message to be edited
 * `draft/edit-text=<new-text>` to indicate the new text of the message

-If the client is authorised to edit the message, the server MUST forward this `EDIT` to the target recipients with an appropriate source.
+If the client is authorised to edit the message, the server MUST forward this `EDIT` to the target recipients with an appropriate prefix.

 ### Deleting messages